 30 Buckingham Gate

-Applications should be accompanied by a proof of permanent address (e.g. bank statement, utility bill, or driving licence) and a formal signed letter of introduction from an academic supervisor or colleague familiar with the applicant’s research.
+Visitors to the archive are required to show a photographic ID and proof of permanent address (e.g. bank statement, utility bill, or driving licence) on a first visit.
+Accredited students should also provide a formal signed letter of introduction from an academic supervisor or colleague familiar with the applicant’s research.

 Access to the Archive will be treated as an acknowledgment of a legal obligation to observe the provisions of the Copyright, Designs and Patents Act 1988.
-Visitors must also abide by the terms of the Data Protection Act 1998 and ensure that any information obtained relating to living persons is used in accordance with the Act.
+Visitors must also abide by the terms of the EU General Data Protection Regulation (EU) 2016/679 (GDPR), and ensure that any information obtained relating to living persons is used in accordance with the Act.

 Donating to the Cayzer Family Archive